hoang-ho/CompSci677_Lab3/README.md

 # Milestone 1
 **Deliverables:** In this milestone we had to extend the previous programming lab 2 to implement features such as - Caching and it's invalidation, load balancing at the front end server and replication and consistency of the catalog server and the order server.

 **Assumption:** As per the documentation, we have implemented an in-memory cache implementation.
 The cache invalidation is a server side push technique.
 Also, 2 replicas are implemented for the catalog and the order server.
+Moreover, the system is built considering no faults will occur!

 ## Technical Overview